 I have made refinements as I have walked the ‘Herts Embraced’ walk and seen what paths are actually walkable.
-The two miles along the A505 towards Royston, which I did walk, will be shifted too as this should not be walked.
+The two miles along the A505 towards Royston, which I did walk, have been shifted too (following my observations on the original walk.

 The route spreads over a wide are and a series of maps is needed to complete it.
 It might be done with standard Landranger maps, though the additional detail of an Explorer map can be very helpful.